apache/calcite-avatica-go/site/README.md

 It is symlinked and built by the [Avatica web site](https://calcite.apache.org/avatica), a sub-directory of the [Apache Calcite web site](https://calcite.apache.org).

-## Pushing to site

-The web pages are pulled by the Apache Calcite Avatica project when building the Avatica site and pushes should be done from the Apache Calcite Avatica repository.
+The web pages are pulled by the Apache Calcite Avatica project when building the Avatica site and is automatically built and published following the process outlined in the [Calcite repository](https://github.com/apache/calcite/blob/master/site/README.md).